Our South Carolina Wrongful Death Lawyers Can Help

 The statute of limitations must also be taken into consideration.
 In the state of South Carolina, families typically have three years to file a claim after a wrongful death occurs.
 If you fail to do so, you may be unable to claim damages.

-The Hopkins Law Firm is the Best Choice for Your Charleston, South Carolina Wrongful Death Lawsuit
+The Hopkins Law Firm is the Best Choice for Your South Carolina Wrongful Death Lawsuit

 If you have lost a loved one due to a wrongful death, you are dealing with a lot of emotional strain.
 Do not let a lawsuit add to your stress.
 An experienced lawyer will make it easier for you to get through difficult times so you can focus on healing.

-The Hopkins Law Firm is a team of Charleston, South Carolina attorneys with years of experience in wrongful death and personal injury law.
-They have a deep sense of sympathy and treat their clients with care and respect.
-They will fight relentlessly to make sure you get the compensation you deserve.
+The Hopkins Law Firm is a team with years of experience in wrongful death and personal injury law in South Carolina.
+We have a deep sense of sympathy and treat our clients with care and respect.
+We will fight relentlessly to make sure you get the compensation you deserve.